 Catalyst requires enthusiastic participation in weekly peer group workshops and one-to-one mentoring sessions, so participants need to commit a minimum of two days each week to fully benefit from this entrepreneurial, community-led programme.
 As with most things, the more you put into it, the more you will get out.

-You can apply for Catalyst at any time using our online application form, applications close 25th June.
-These applications are judged by our business mentors and those that have put forward the strongest business case will be asked to attend a selection day in July.
-From here, ten businesses will be allocated places to commence the Catalyst programme in September.
+You can apply for Catalyst at any time using our online application form, applications close on 16th July.
+These applications are judged by our business mentors and those that have put forward the strongest business case will be asked to attend a selection pitch day in either July or August (dates will be advised).
+From here, up to ten businesses will be allocated a place to commence the Catalyst programme in September.

 On the panel of the Catalyst programme you will find an expert team with a wide range of commercial expertise and experience.
 Many have established successful technology businesses themselves and coach from personal entrepreneurial experience.